section-engineering-education/engineering-education/articles/fork-in-C-programming-language/README.md

 ![Fork](/engineering-education/fork-in-C-programming-language/fork1.png)

-Inside the first `if` condition a fork happened and it is checking if it is the child process then continue to execute its code.
+Inside the first `if` condition a fork happened and it is checking if it is the child process then continues to execute its code.
 Otherwise (parent process) will not go through that `if`.
 Then in the second `if`, it is only accepting the parent process which holds the positive id.

 As a result, it will print only one "Hello world!".